Stara Moravica: Demographics

-Stara Moravica had a population of 5,699 in 2002.
 The village has been declining in population since the 1960s.
-In 1991, there were 6,266 people, 5,576 Hungarians, 278 Serbs, and 412 persons of other ethnicities.
-However, by 2002, the population had decreased to 5,699, with 4,975 Hungarians, 505 Serbs, and 219 persons of other ethnicities.
+In 2022, there were 3,909 inhabitants, with 3,103 Hungarians, 334 Serbs, and 472 persons of other ethnicities or undeclared/unknown.

 Religion

 Stara Moravica has two churches: one Catholic and one Calvinist Protestant.

 Culture

 The village celebrates several festivals throughout the year: the annual Village Fair in May, the Beer Festival in August, the Grape Picking Festival in September, the Fall Harvest Festival in October, the Honey Festival in November, and the Village Celebration in December.

 There is an artist colony in Stara Moravica that attracts artists from all over the world for a few weeks.
-In addition, the village has one of the largest art collections in the Vojvodina province and has a Cultural House.
+In addition, the village has one of the largest art collections in Vojvodina and has a Cultural House.

 In popular culture

 Stara Moravica was featured on the HGTV series House Hunters International Renovation.